 The Steadyrack Classic is a cleverly designed vertical wall-mounted bike rack.
 This rack is easily opened and folds flat when not in use, making it impressively low profile.
 When installed at the proper height for your bike, loading it is as simple as tipping the bike on its rear wheel and rolling the front wheel into the wheel tray.
-Fancy carbon frames and wheels are safe, as the wheel tray only makes contact with the front tire while the rear tire bumper keeps it in place.
+The wheel tray only makes contact with the front tire, reducing the likelihood of damage to fancy carbon wheels and frames.
 Steadyrack claims the Classic can accommodate wheel sizes between 20 and 29-inches in diameter and tire widths from 20mm up to 2.4-inches wide.
-The rack also has a unique pivot feature, and it can be turned to either side to reduce how far the bike protrudes into your storage space.
-Its 77 lb (35kg) weight limit should be able to handle any bike in your stable, including heavy electric models.
+It also has a unique pivot feature and once loaded, the bike can be shifted to either side to reduce how far it protrudes into your storage space.
+Its 77 lb (35kg) weight limit should be enough to handle any bike in your stable, including heavy electric models.
 Steadyrack makes three other versions of this rack, mountain, fat, and fender, for wider tires and different bike styles.

 As a wall-mounted rack, the Steadyrack Classic requires you to drill into your walls to install it (4 holes for the rack and 2 holes for the rear tire bumper).
-Once installed, its height is also specific to one bike, and may not work perfectly for bikes with different length wheelbases.
+Once installed, its height is not adjustable, and may not work perfectly for bikes with different length wheelbases.
 It's also relatively expensive for a single bike rack, although we feel the expense is justified considering its thoughtful design, quality construction, and ease of use.

 If you have multiple bikes and a bit of floor space to spare, the BirdRock Home 3 Bike Stand is an excellent option to consider.
 This freestanding floor rack can hold up to three bikes (BirdRock also makes a 4 bike version) of various shapes and sizes, along with some of your gear in the large storage basket or hanging from the removable side hooks.
 The wheel slots are highly versatile and can fit a huge range of wheel sizes and tires up to 4-inches in width.
 As a floor stand, loading and unloading the bikes doesn't require any lifting, simply roll them in and out of position.
 This freestanding rack can also be placed anywhere you like, and it doesn't require drilling any holes in your walls or ceiling.